jurriaan/aico/ARCHITECTURE.md

 ### Data Modeling & Contracts

 -   **Role:** This is the application's data backbone.
 It provides a single source of truth for the shape of all data, including session state, chat history, and internal data structures.
-It ensures type safety and guarantees that data loaded from files or APIs is valid.
+It ensures type safety and guarantees that data loaded from files or APIs is valid through JIT-compiled validation.
--   **Implementation:** All data structures are defined as Pydantic models in `src/aico/models.py`.
+-   **Implementation:** All data structures are defined as `msgspec.Struct` models in `src/aico/models.py`.

 ### State Persistence Layer